Stress incontinence: Pelvic organ prolapse repair/Anterior vaginal wall repair

-Peri/trans urethral injections
+Peri-/trans-urethral bulking injections

-A variety of materials have been historically used to add bulk to the urethra and thereby increase outlet resistance.
+A variety of materials have been historically used to add bulk to the urethral sphincter and bladder neck and thereby increase outlet resistance to improve stress incontinence.
+This is a minimally invasive procedure that can be completed under local, or sometimes general anesthesia.
 This is most effective in patients with a relatively fixed urethra.
 Blood and fat have been used with limited success.
 The most widely used substance, gluteraldehyde crosslinked collagen (GAX collagen) proved to be of value in many patients.
-The main downfall was the need to repeat the procedure over time.
+The main downfall is the potential need to repeat the procedure over time.